Pulling it All Together: Expressive Lines, Shapes & Forms

 When considering the energy level of Hyena Stomp, the squares' orientation is medium-low energy, but there are additional design elements to consider.

-The color and value contrasts are critical to the energy level and movement.
-The well-thought-out placement of the warm and cool colors helps create more intense eye movement (color contrast).
-The use of white lines separating the segments of colors, especially against the darker values of the blues, greens, and reds, assists in movement (value contrast).
+The use of white lines separating the segments of colors, especially against the darker values of the blues and greens, assists in movement (value contrast).
 Using color and value contrasts raises the energy level from medium to medium-high.

 The unity of the squares' placement produces a repetition with a steady rhythm.
 This rhythm adds to the movement and energy level/

-So, in summary, Hyena Stomp is man-made; due to the main shapes, the type of line, and the painting style.
+So, in summary, Hyena Stomp is man-made due to the main shapes, the type of line, and the painting style.
 Squares in this orientation typically have lower than medium energy levels.
 Still, I assess the energy level of this piece as medium-high based on color contrast, value contrast, and the unity of placement.

 Harmony II